Lecture Series

 March, 8-9: "Citizenship, Democracy and Diversity: Comparisons" Conference

-January, 13: Hrant Dink Memorial Lecture: Rabab El-Mahdi, "Egypt a Revolution in the Making"
+January, 13: Hrant Dink Memorial Lecture: Rabab El-Mahdi (American University in Cairo, Political Science): "Egypt a Revolution in the Making"

 2011